-“Red Dress — 1946” is the eleventh story in Alice Munro’s first short story collection, Dance of the Happy Shades.
-For an overview with links to reviews of the other stories in this collection, please click here.
+“Red Dress -- 1946” is the eleventh story in Alice Munro’s first short story collection, Dance of the Happy Shades (click here for links to reviews of the other stories in Dance of the Happy Shades).

 In “Red Dress — 1946,” our thirteen-year-old narrator is uncomfortably stepping out of the “safe [. . .] boundaries of childhood.”
 She’s terrified.
 At the same time, she’s tiring under the watch of her somewhat frail and perhaps oppressive mother.
 To become an adult, to leave her mother, to not become her mother.
 There’s actually some dark humor going on here — we may recall our adolescent concerns as somwhat silly now and recognize a bit of that here — but overall I got a strong sense of dark complexity that foreshadows some of Munro’s later work.